 The duration of an investigation varies based on the complexity of the situation.
 Generally, 2 to 3 months are necessary to complete an investigation.
 The Board is required to inform you of the status of the investigation within 1 month of the investigation having begun, and every 2 weeks after that until the investigation has concluded.

-It is expressly prohibited for a perfectionist to contact you, once he has been informed of the investigation.
+It is expressly prohibited for an Apollonian to contact you, once he has been informed of the investigation.
 However, this does not apply if you have requested to remain anonymous.

 Will I have to present myself as a witness?